CorjanV/esphome-protected-cover/README.md

 The custom_icons 'component' is based on [the twelfth post by @fanaticDavid from this issue](https://github.com/Armaell/home-assistant-custom-icons-loader/issues/5).
 If you want to use my custom icons, place the `/custom_icons` folder in the `/www/community` folder.
 Add `/hacsfiles/custom_icons/custom_icons.js` as a resource to your Lovelace dashboard.

-You can now control your cover without having the risk of damaging your cover (or window)!
+You can now control your cover without having the risk of damaging your cover (and/or window)!

 <img src="Pictures/Lovelace_card.JPG" width="500">